A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Introduction

 \subsection{Previous Work}

 Many sealed-bid auction protocols employing smart contracts have been proposed.
 However, this type of protocol necessitates ensuring a bidder has funds more than or equal to the bidding price (called \lq\lq fund binding"), but because the bidding prices are hidden, this is difficult to do.
-Such protocols are vulnerable to false bidding, meaning bidders indicate bidding prices, but do not have the money to be paid.
+Such protocols are vulnerable to a false bidding, meaning bidders indicate bidding prices, but do not have the money to be paid.
 As a countermeasure, Galal and Youssef~\cite{Galal2019TrusteeFP} and Li et al.~\cite{Li2021ABS} considered using a small deposit, wherein if bidding prices are false, then the deposit is automatically confiscated.
-However, their proposals do not affect bidders who accept such a penalty.
-Another countermeasure involves, each bidder being required to send a deposit more than or equal to the bidding price.
-We call this method the ``simple deposit method'' and has been widely employed, e.g.,~\cite{8543821,CLXW22,KosbaMSWP16,KrolSTPR20,KadadhaMSOO20,0006VSDM21,VakiliniaBS18,abs-1901-07824,Al-SadaLA21,SharmaVSDM21,HsuM21,ConstantinidesC21}.
-However, even if the fund binding property is provided, the maximum bidding price can be revealed.
-Accordingly, in open-bid auctions, the final selling price may be lower because bidders do not bid a price higher than the maximum bidding price.
+However, if some bidders do not care about such a penalty because of a small deposit, then their proposals do not prevent bidders from submitting a false bidding.
+Another countermeasure against submitting a false bidding is called \lq\lq simple deposit method'' where each bidder is required to send a deposit more than or equal to the bidding price.
+The simple deposit method has been widely employed, e.g.,~\cite{8543821,CLXW22,KosbaMSWP16,KrolSTPR20,KadadhaMSOO20,0006VSDM21,VakiliniaBS18,abs-1901-07824,Al-SadaLA21,SharmaVSDM21,HsuM21,ConstantinidesC21}.
+Although each bidder can hide their actual bidding price by submitting a deposit more than the actual bidding price, the maximum bidding price is leaked because deposit information is publicly available on smart contracts.
+Thus, the final selling price may be lower because bidders do not bid a price higher than the highest deposit.
 Thus, it is preferable to hide the maximum bidding price, so items being auctioned sell closer to their actual value.
-In the Ma et al. sealed-bid auction protocol~\cite{MaQL19}, a commitment on a deposit is computed before the bidding phase.
+In the Ma et al.'s sealed-bid auction protocol~\cite{MaQL19}, a commitment on a deposit is computed before the bidding phase.
 Thus, at first sight, their protocol provides fund binding without revealing the bidding price.
 However, it is not guaranteed that a bidder who computes a commitment on a bidding price has funds more than or equal to the bidding price.
 Thus, it is difficult to provide a fund binding property in sealed-bid auction protocols.